vacekj/express-json-validator-middleware/README.md

 On encountering invalid data, the validator will call `next()` with a `ValidationError` object.
-It is recommended to setup a general error handler for your app where you will handle `ValidationError` errors.
+It is recommended to setup a general error handler for your app where you handle `ValidationError` errors.

 Example - error thrown for the `body` request property: